dillonschultz93/pasta-ds/docs/Foundation.md

 #### Selector

-The Selectors Stems are often aggregated into a sequence that tries to mimic CSS selectors logic.
+The Selectors Stems are often aggregated into a sequence that mimics CSS selectors logic.
 They go from lowest to highest granularity, from left to right.
 In the example addressed here we have to follow this specific order:

 ```
 Parent(s) (Container) › Object › Object Feature › Object Feature Attribute